siom79/japicmp/src/site/markdown/CliTool.md

         --report-only-filename
             Reports just filenames (not full paths) in report description.

+        --report-only-summary
+            Reports only a breakdown of classes and their status when generating plain text or html reports.

         -s, --semantic-versioning
             Tells you which part of the version to increment.